Overview

 Causes

-Normally, your immune system works to repel harmful invading organisms, such as viruses, bacteria and fungi, while maintaining a balance between "good" and "bad" microbes that normally inhabit your body.
-But sometimes these protective mechanisms fail, increasing the number of candida fungus and allowing an oral thrush infection to take hold.
+A healthy immune system works to get rid of harmful invading organisms, such as viruses, bacteria and fungi.
+This maintains a balance between "good" and "bad" microbes in your body.
+But sometimes these protective measures fail.
+Then candida fungus grows and allows an oral thrush infection to take hold.

 The most common type of candida fungus is Candida albicans.
-Several factors, such as a weakened immune system, can increase your risk of oral thrush.
+Several factors, such as a weakened immune system, can raise your risk of oral thrush.

 Risk factors

-You may have an increased risk of oral thrush infection if any of these issues apply:
+You may have a higher risk of oral thrush infection if you have any of these issues:

 Complications